-In accordance with Government Auditing Standards, we have also issued our report, dated November 07, 2022, on our consideration of USSOCOM's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report, dated November 08, 2023, on our consideration of USSOCOM's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the USSOCOM's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering USSOCOM's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering USSOCOM's internal control over financial reporting and compliance with provisions of laws, regulations, contracts, and grant agreements.

-Scent Thornton LLP
+Sant Thornton LLP

-Arlington, VA November 07, 2022
+Arlington, VA November 08, 2023